‘Sweet spot’ is a broad term that has been used for a few decades since the invention of stereoscopic sound techniques.

 This position generally is the most cohesive listening focal point of a sound reproduction system and is placed in the geometrical center of the speakers positions.

 However some experiments allow to widen the area of this sweet spot through various technology.

-New technology, like Dolby Atmos, although not primarily focused on sweet spots, convey a growing zone for sweet spot but also a richer experience by placing more speakers.
+New technology, like Dolby Atmos, although not primarily focused on sweet spots, conveys a growing zone for a sweet spot but also a richer experience by placing more speakers.